thevasudevgupta/boilerplate/docs/torch_trainer.md

     base_dir :: str : root dir for any kind of saving (default = ".")
     map_location :: torch.device : argument used in torch.load() while loading model-state-dict (default = torch.device("cuda:0"))

-    save_dir :: str : If specified training stuff and model weights will be saved in this dir (default = None) load_dir :: str : If specified training stuff and model weights will be loaded from this dir (default = None)
+    load_dir :: str : If specified training stuff and model weights will be loaded from this dir (default = None) save_epoch_dir :: str : If specified, ckpt will be saved at epoch level if loss decreases

     project_name :: str : Project name in wandb (default = None)
     wandb_run_name :: str : run name in wandb (default = None)
     wandb_off :: bool : If you want to disable wandb; useful for testing (default = False)

+    early_stop_n :: int : Enable early stopping by specifying how many epochs to look-up before stopping (default = None)

     max_epochs :: int : No of epochs (default = 5)

-    early_stop_n :: int : Enable early stopping by specifying how many epochs to look-up before stopping (default = None) save_epoch_dir :: str : If specified, ckpt will be saved at epoch level if loss decreases

     accumulation_steps :: int : No of accumulation steps (default = 1)
 """
 ```